How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Add LinkedIn share buttons to your blog posts and product pages so visitors can share your content with their networks.
 Follow this guide to adding social share buttons in WordPress if you need help.

-Why this works: Shared content gets your brand in front of new audiences.
+Shared content gets your brand in front of new audiences.
 Posts shared by others carry social proof, which makes people more likely to follow you.

 Add a LinkedIn share button to your website